DarkAssassin23/Server_Connect/README.md

                              	Ex. connect -wol [name]
                              	Ex. connect -wol plex_server
 ```
-This is a list of all the current supported comands and their functionality
+This is a list of all the current supported commands and their functionality
 ________

 Utilizing SSH flags with Server Connect